sciexp/typescript-nix-template/packages/docs/src/content/docs/guides/getting-started.md

 just dev
 ```

-Visit http://localhost:4321 to see your site.
+Visit `http://localhost:4321` in your browser to see your site.

 ## Understanding the structure